 Introduction

 Finding the right fit can be tricky, especially in momentum–driven industries.
-This guide will equip you with a clear framework for candidate selection before they touch your code, designs, or, simply speaking, your budget.
+This guide will equip you with a clear framework for the candidate selection process before they touch your code, designs, or, simply speaking, your budget.
 Here is our take on successful team-building.

 Let's dive in.